bela-varga/short-writing-sorter/README.md

 - upgrade: button that copies json to clipboard on click
 - change json version variable from number to version string
 - maybe: try this with Svelte
+- idea: variants for short texts: have multiple similar short texts under the same id, and always have a current winner that can be changed.
+That version is displayed for that short text.